Catholic Ethicists Question Choice Of IVF Inventor for Nobel Prize

 Catholic and pro-life bioethicists questioned the choice of this year’s Nobel laureate in medicine: the inventor of in vitro fertilization.

 WASHINGTON — Four million people are alive today thanks to the groundbreaking technique that Robert Edwards developed.

-But others pointed to the untold numbers of embryos that perished and hundreds of thousands in frozen preservation because of it.
+And yet, untold numbers of embryos have perished and hundreds of thousands languish in cryopreservation because of it.

 It was announced Oct.
-4 that Edwards would receive the Nobel Prize for Medicine.
-The British biologist and clinician, with his physician colleague Patrick Steptoe, developed in vitro fertilization.
+4 that Edwards, a British biologist and clinician, would receive the Nobel Prize for Medicine for his development of in vitro fertilization, with his physician colleague Patrick Steptoe.

 However, “without Edwards there wouldn’t be a market for oocytes (immature egg cells), without Edwards there wouldn’t be freezers full of embryos waiting to be transferred in utero or, more likely, to be used for research or to die abandoned and forgotten by everyone,” the monsignor said in a written statement released by the Vatican Press Office Oct.
 4.

 The written statement came after Msgr.
-Carrasco spoke with the Italian news agency, ANSA, and said the Nobel committee’s selection of Edwards was “completely out of place.”
+Carrasco’s comments to the Italian news agency ANSA that the Nobel committee’s selection of Edwards was “completely out of place.”